Compulsory Immunization Program

 Students enrolled in health education programs (Medicine, Dentistry, Physical and Occupational Therapy, Nursing, etc.) are required by law to complete a series of immunizations to ensure safety of both students and the patients with whom they come into contact.

-Students must complete the immunization form found on the Student Health Service website for the first day of school.
+Students must complete the immunization form found on the Student Health Service website.
 All vaccinations listed on the form are compulsory for all health education program students.
 Vaccinations may be completed by a family physician, a health care provider, or by a nurse at McGill Health Services.

 You have access to McGill Student Health Service as soon as you are accepted into the program.
 You must call 514-398-6017 to make an appointment (confer with https://mcgill.ca/studenthealth/).

 Your historical vaccination records will be required.
 Any document written in a language other than English or French must be accompanied by a certified translation.

 Current information indicates that there is a potential risk of transmission of Hepatitis B from practitioner to patients in the clinical dental setting.
 Therefore, applicants for the D.M.D. program, Multidisciplinary Residency Program in Dentistry and M.Sc. in Oral and Maxillofacial Surgery will be required to be tested for Hepatitis B surface antigen by the McGill Student Health Services.
 Applicants who test positive for Hepatitis B surface antigen will be tested for Hepatitis B “e” antigen and Hepatitis B viral DNA to help determine infectivity risk.
 If either Hepatitis B “e” or Hepatitis B viral DNA is positive, the offer of acceptance will be withdrawn and registration in the program will not be completed.

 Policy On Students Known To Be Seropositive (e.g. Hepatitis B, Hepatitis C and HIV)